fabiencrassat/CurriculumVitaeBundle/README.md

 ## Documentation

-The bulk of the documentation is stored in the `Resources/doc/index.md` file in this bundle:
+The bulk of the documentation is stored in the `Resources/doc/` directory in this bundle:

 - [Custom your curriculum vitae](https://github.com/nimbusletruand/CurriculumVitaeBundle/blob/master/Resources/doc/custom_cv_file.md)